Our aim 1 is to be net zero across our entire operations on an absolute basis by 2050 or sooner.

 Our aim 3 is to reduce to net zero the carbon intensity of the energy products we sell by 2050 or sooner.

-This is a lifecycle carbon intensity approach, per unit of energy.
-This aim relates to the intensity of GHG emissions estimated on a lifecycle basis from the use, production, and distribution of energy products per unit of energy (MJ) delivered.
-For the 2019 to 2021 reporting years, it covers marketing sales of energy products (79gCO2e/MJ in 2019).
+This aim applies to the average carbon intensity of the energy products we sell.
+It is estimated on a lifecycle (full value chain) basis from the use, production, and distribution of sold energy products per unit of energy (MJ) delivered.

 Our aim 4 is to install methane measurement at all our existing major oil and gas processing sites by 2023, publish the data, and then drive a 50% reduction in methane intensity of our operations.